DhyaanKanoja11/Samjhauta_Setu/README.md

 - Government scheme integration
 - Offline-capable lightweight version

-This is an actively growing project — not a static prototype.
+This is an actively growing project , not a static prototype.

 ---

-## 📈 Future Expansion Roadmap
+##  Future Expansion Roadmap

-Phase 1: Legal Awareness Tool
+- Phase 1: Legal Awareness Tool
-Phase 2: Risk Intelligence Engine
+- Phase 2: Risk Intelligence Engine and Groq for LLM inference
-Phase 3: Smart Advisory Platform
+- Phase 3: Smart Advisory Platform
-Phase 4: Scalable Rural AI Network
+- Phase 4: Scalable Rural AI Network

 ---

-## 🎥 Hackathon Demo Flow

-1. Visit live platform
-2. Continue as Guest
-3. Upload contract
-4. View OCR extraction
-5. Review risk analysis
-6. Ask chatbot follow-up question
-7. Use voice feature

----

-## 🔐 Ownership & Usage Notice
+##  Ownership & Usage Notice

 This project is the intellectual creation and managed work of **Team Binary Brains**.